Tuesday, December 29, 2015

 Merthyr Tydfil Detectorist Excavations

-British metal detectorist Anthony Thomas has apparently discovered significant indications of Roman civilization in Merthyr Tydfil, town in Wales with a population of about 59,500, situated approximately 23 miles (37 km) north of Cardiff.
+British metal detectorist Anthony Thomas has apparently discovered significant indications of Roman civilization in Merthyr Tydfil, a town in Wales with a population of about 59,500, situated approximately 23 miles (37 km) north of Cardiff.

 Local historian Anthony Thomas, 45, has found a series of crop marks believed to date back to Roman times.